If referencing a book review that has been published in a journal or magazine, use the following format:

 When to include page numbers

-You should include page numbers in your citation if you quote directly from the text, paraphrase specific ideas or explanations, or use an image, diagram, table, etc. from a source.
+You should include page numbers if you quote directly from the text, paraphrase specific ideas or explanations, or use an image, diagram, table, etc. from a source.

 p.7 or pp.20-29.